bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 The `ROUGE <https://en.wikipedia.org/wiki/ROUGE_(metric)>`__ or Recall-Oriented Understudy for Gisting Evaluation is a family of metrics to evaluate summarization and machine translation NLP tasks.
-They work by comparing the automatically generated proposed (hypothesis) text to one or more reference texts (usually human generated).
-Evaluation will depend very heavily on the meaning of the text so (at least before the LLM revolution) it is desirable to use a simple mechanical metric such as ROUGE that does not depend on the meaning.
+They work by comparing the automatically generated proposed (i.e., *hypothesis*) text to one or more *reference* texts (usually human generated).
+Evaluation will depend very heavily on the meaning of the text, which was very hard to discern (at least before the LLM revolution), so it was desirable to use a simple mechanical metric such as ROUGE that does not depend on the meaning.

 ROUGE has many different variants with the simplest one called `ROUGE-N` being based on the overlap of `N-grams <https://en.wikipedia.org/wiki/N-gram>`__